Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-express/README.md

 const handler = new WebPubSubEventHandler("chat", {
   handleConnect: (req, res) => {
-    if (req.context.clientProtocol === "mqtt") { // return mqtt response when request is of MQTT kind res.success({
+    if (req.context.clientProtocol === "mqtt") { // return mqtt response when request is of MQTT kind
+    // get connect request as mqtt request and print it const mqttRequest = req as MqttConnectRequest;
+      console.log(mqttRequest);

+      // auth the connection and return mqtt response res.success({
         userId: "user1",
         mqtt: { userProperties: [{ name: "a", value: "b" }] },